revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

 Encapsulation is the way of binding the data (variables) and code acting on the data (methods) together as a single unit.

-For example, in a company, they are different sections like the accounts section, finance section, sales section etc. Consider a situation, a person from finance section needs all the data about sales in a particular month.
-In this case, he is not allowed to directly access the data of sales section.
-He will first have to contact some other officer in the sales section and then request him to give the particular data.
-This is what encapsulation is.
+For example, in a company, they are different sections like the accounts section, finance section, sales section etc.Consider a situation, a person from finance section needs all the data about sales in a particular month.In this case, he is not allowed to directly access the data of sales section.He will first have to contact some other officer in the sales section and then request him to give the particular data.This is what encapsulation is.

-In encapsulation, the variables of a class will be hidden from other classes and can be accessed only through the methods of their current class.
-Therefore, it is also known as data hiding.
+In encapsulation, the variables of a class will be hidden from other classes and can be accessed only through the methods of their current class.Therefore, it is also known as data hiding.

 </blockquote>
 </details>

 ---

-7. What is an abstract class?
+7.What is an abstract class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)